What Are Common Small Business Loan Terms?

 A loan repayment term can be a short term measured in months, an intermediate term measured in years, or a long term spanning more than two decades.

 Typical business loan terms vary depending on business needs, type of financing, lender, and other conditions, as do average business loan amounts.
-The following sections will highlight common repayment terms and lending vocabulary to help give you an understanding of what to expect when searching for small business loan funding that’s right for you.
+The following sections will highlight common repayment terms and lending vocabulary to help give you an understanding of what to expect when you’re searching for the small business loan funding that’s right for you.

 Typical Small Business Loan Terms by Loan Type

-• Repayment term: How long you have to pay back the loan.
+• Repayment term: How long you have to pay back the loan

-• Loan amount: Total amount you can borrow from a lender.
+• Loan amount: Total amount you can borrow from a lender

-• Interest rate: Amount the lender charges for the loan, usually stated as a percentage.
+• Interest rate: Amount the lender charges for the loan, usually stated as a percentage

-• Time to funding: Amount of time it will take to receive the actual funds.
+• Time to funding: Amount of time it will take to receive the actual funds

-• Requirements/eligibility: Conditions that determine whether you qualify for financing.
+• Requirements/eligibility: Conditions that determine whether you qualify for financing

 Recommended: Unsecured Business Loans